Changing Seas

 Changing Seas is a public television series produced by South Florida PBS (WPBT2-WXEL) in Miami, Florida, and narrated by announcers Craig Sechler and Peter Thomas.

-The series accompanies oceanographers and other experts as they seek out new information about the oceans of the world and allows viewers to experience first-hand how they study earth’s last frontier, shedding light on how human activities are threatening ocean resources..
+The series accompanies oceanographers and other experts as they seek out new information about the oceans and shedding light on how human activities are threatening ocean resources.

 Season 1 (2009)

 Changing Seas is a public television series produced by South Florida PBS in Miami, Florida.
 Since 2009, when its first season was released, the series has taken viewers on an exciting adventure to the heart of our liquid planet.
 In 2025, the show has released its 17th Season.

-Changing Seas gives viewers a fish-eye view of life in the deep blue.

-The first season of the documentary series Changing Seas from 2009 follows scientists and explorers as they study the ocean and uncover new information that could lead to scientific breakthroughs.
+The first season of Changing Seas from 2009 follows scientists and explorers as they study the ocean and uncover new information that could lead to scientific breakthroughs.
 The season includes episodes about: